LuisFernandoVillalon/JAVA-Pokedex/README.md

 option to view a certain type at once or all of them at once.
 As well as sorting the list from ascending and desceiding alphabetically and numerically.I applied everything I was taught, including implementing sorting algorithms and building and working aound data structures.
 Javafx was used to to create the graphical user interface (GUI) for the user to interact with the data.
-Images were used to represent the stick figure.

 # Technologies
 Java, Javafx